Medication Summary

 Imipenem and cilastatin (Primaxin)

 Imipenem is a thienamycin derivative with greater potency and broader antimicrobial spectrum than other beta-lactam antibiotics.
 Cilastatin inhibits dehydropeptidase activity and reduces cilastatin metabolism.
-Imipenem-cilastatin is used for treatment of multiple-organism infections in which other agents either do not provide wide-spectrum coverage or are contraindicated because of potential toxicity.
+Imipenem-cilastatin is used for the treatment of multiple-organism infections in which other agents either do not provide wide-spectrum coverage or are contraindicated because of potential toxicity.
 The 2 agents are generally administered in a 1:1 ratio.

 Ampicillin